Amartyasantra07/blackjack_game-/README.md

 #Hint 14: Ask the user if they want to restart the game.
 If they answer yes, clear the console and start a new game of blackjack and show the logo from art.py.

+from 100 days of code: by Angela yu